0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 8. **Conclusion**
    - The UI and admin console enforce the permission for the usual invite flow, but a different API path (add existing user to team) lacked the same server-side check.
 This is a broken access control issue and lets Members effectively add Guests without permission.

+###Here’s the short version:
+- I revoked the `invite_guest` permission from a Member role.
+- I confirmed the normal “invite guest” feature was blocked `403 Forbidden`.
+- Later, I tested another function: adding existing users (members) to a team.
+- And when i change the `user_id` to guest user, the request is successed.
+- The Member could add a Guest user successfully even though they shouldn’t have permission.

+This means the permission check was only enforced in the main invite flow, not at the API level for adding users to teams.
+This kind of bypass is a good example of **broken access control**.
 ---